Humio announces $20M Series B to advance unlimited logging tool – TechCrunch

 Perhaps more importantly, the company has come up with technology to reduce the cost associated with processing and storing such high volumes of data.
 “We have thought a lot about trying to do a lot more with a lot less resources.
 And so, for example, one of our customers, who moved from a competitor, has gone from 80 servers to 14 doing the same volumes of data,” she said.

-Deepak Jeevankumer, managing director and lead investor at Dell Technologies Capital, says that his firm recognized that Humio was solving these issues in a creative and modern way.
+Deepak Jeevankumar, managing director and lead investor at Dell Technologies Capital, says that his firm recognized that Humio was solving these issues in a creative and modern way.

 “Humio’s team has created a new log analysis architecture for the microservices age.
 This can support real-time analysis at full-speed ingest, while decreasing cost of storage and analysis by at least an order of magnitude,” he explained.
 “In a short-period of time, Humio has won the confidence of many Fortune 500 customers who have shifted their log platforms to Humio from legacy, decade-old architectures that do not scale for the cloud world.”